Robert Heber-Percy: Personal life

 Heber-Percy was the companion and lover of the composer Lord Berners until his death in 1950, when he inherited Faringdon House.
 Berners built a tower there commemorating Heber-Percy's 21st birthday; the latter later admitted he would rather have been given a horse.

 In 1942, he married an already pregnant Jennifer Fry, only child of Sir Geoffrey Fry, 1st Baronet.
 They had a daughter, Victoria, born in 1943, but the marriage was dissolved in 1947.
 All four of them lived together in Faringdon House, and were photographed by Cecil Beaton in September 1943.
 The ménage à trois lasted two years before Jennifer and her daughter moved to her parents' home, Oare House, in Wiltshire.
-Victoria Gala Heber-Percy married the engineer and inventor Peter Zinovieff, and they had three children, the eldest being the writer Sofka Zinovieff, who inherited the entirety of her grandfather's estate, including Faringdon House.
+Victoria Gala Heber-Percy married the composer and musical inventor Peter Zinovieff, and they had three children, the eldest being the writer Sofka Zinovieff, who inherited the entirety of her grandfather's estate, including Faringdon House.
+In 2014 Sofka Zinovieff wrote a memoir about Heber-Percy, Jennifer Fry and Lord Berners at Faringdon.